 Bring a harness and leash for your dog, good shoes for yourself, and water to drink.
 If you have more than one dog, you may opt to train one at a time.

-Remember that dogs shouldn’t be allowed close to other teams in harness.
+Remember that dogs aren’t allowed close to other teams in harness.
 We don’t want tangles or aggression.
 So don’t let your dog “touch” other dogs, unless they know them.

 Training walks are done both at a walking pace and at a light jog, depending on the situation.
 Walks go ahead if it’s raining or snowing.
 They last about an hour.

 At the start of the walk, you will see people taking their dogs out on scooters and bikes for a trail run.
-These are club members who are confident their dogs remember their skills and are looking to get their dogs in shape for the winter.
+These are club members who are confident their dogs remember their skills and are getting their dogs in shape for the winter.